duo-labs/sharedsignals/docs/setting-up-push-delivery.md

 )
 ```

-For simplicity, the process of sharing the `jwks.json` file and encoding the JWT
+In a full implementation, the transmitter must share its `jwks.json` file with the receiver
-are omitted from this example -- see the full transmitter example to learn how
+and encode each JWT.
+This process is omitted from this example -- see the full transmitter
-SETs are encoded using the ES256 algorithm
+example in this repository to learn how SETs can be encoded using the ES256 algorithm

 ## Errors